Check-Solana-wallet-balance-net/Check-Solana-wallet-balance/README.md

 This project is licensed under the [MIT License](/LICENSE).
 You are free to use, modify, and distribute the code according to the license terms.

-Update:  Wednesday 11 June 2025
+Update: Fixed broken links in documentation